Will my body automatically be accepted into the willed body program once i sign and return the donor form?

 The Uniform Anatomical Gift Law makes no provision for buying donated bodies.
-In most cases, the University does pay all expenses for transportation, cremation, and burial of a body donation within the donation district of Southeastern Michigan.
+In most cases, the University does pay all expenses for transportation, cremation, and burial of the body donation within the following counties: Bay, Genesee, Huron, Lapeer, Livingston, Macomb, Monroe, Oakland, Saginaw, Sanilac, St. Clair, Tuscola, Wayne and Washtenaw.

-At the time of death, under what conditions would the Anatomy Board of the State of Michigan, Wayne State University School of Medicine, Body Bequest Program refuse a body donation?
+At the time of death, under what conditions would the wayne state university school of medicine body bequest program refuse a body donation?

 At the time of death, the following conditions in which a body donation would be denied are as follows:

-Recent major surgery (within the last 6 months, prior to the death)
+- Recent major surgery (within the last 6 months prior to death)

-Badly burned (such as in a fire) or decomposed (such as in a drowning)
+- Badly burned (such as in a fire) or decomposed (such as drowning)

-No, autopsies are usually performed in a hospital or medical examiner’s office.
-Nor does the University provide pathology reports.
+No, autopsies are usually performed in a hospital or medical examiner's office.
+The University does not provide pathology reports.

 Can you donate organs and a body simultaneously?

-95% of the bodies are used for medical and/or dental teaching.
-5% are used for research.
-At the present time, continual research is in operation on, but not limited to—Muscular Dystrophy, Huntington’s Chorea, Multiple Congenital Anomalies, Various Eye Diseases, Orthopedic, Dental, and Bioengineering studies, including safety testing.
+98% of bodies are used for medical and/or dental teaching.
+2% are used for research.
+At the present time, continual research is in operation on, but not limited to Orthopedic, Stroke, and Bioengineering studies, including safety testing.

 What about research on cancer?